 Now that we’ve looked at four common warehouse types, there are important warehouse concepts to know, too.
 Selecting the right warehouse company involves knowing your preferences as well as the type of warehouse organization your business needs.
 Read further to acquaint yourself with these crucial concepts.

 What Is Picking at a Warehouse?

 Picking is the process of identifying the correct product for an order, obtaining it from the shelf, and bringing it to the packing area.
+A UPC code and SKU number are often involved in this process.
+Learn about the SKU meaning if this acronym is unfamiliar.
 No matter which type of warehouse solution you use, one or more people are responsible for picking (and often packing).